 Fiscal constraints have not halted academic advancements.
-Clalrion rose to lead the State System of Higher Education in the number of professional accrediations earned for its programs, a recognition by external sources that academic programs were meeting national and state standards.
+Clarion rose to lead the State System of Higher Education in the number of professional accreditations earned for its programs, a recognition by external sources that academic programs were meeting national and state standards.
 Academic additions also included programs or concentrations in biotechnology, women's studies, gerontology, and a cooperative doctorate with Penn State in science education.

 Early in President Reinhard's administration a Strategic Planning Council was created.
 It generated a list of 12 priority goals.
 These included the size and composition of the student body and faculty, curriculum, physical plant needs, and the mission of Venango Campus.